 The hikes happen a few times a month throughout the year (see tenapplefarm.com for the most up-to-date schedule) and the trek is a fairy easy-going one-mile loop in the woods behind the farm.
 The hike is family and beginner-friendly (although kids 4 and under must be carried) with a couple of steeper spots, but mostly a wide and well-worn trail.

 Along the way, Karl and Margaret will talk about goats and you’ll learn a few things about raising and caring for them.

 After the hike, you can try our hand at milking a goat and try some fresh goat milk and cookies, too.

-Cost us $10 for adults, $5 for kids.
+Cost is $15 per adult, $10 for teens and seniors, $5 for kids (5-12).
 Snowshoes or crampons are a wise idea in the winter, depending on the conditions (bring your own) and kids 4 and under must be carried.

 2-4 p.m.
 Sunday December 22

 2-4 p.m.
 Monday, December 23

 2-4 p.m.Tuesday.
 December 24